-The 9th Annual Private Equity US Spring Forum is New York’s largest private markets investment conference.
+The 9th Annual Private Equity US Spring Forum is the leading East Coast investor-centric meeting for LPs investing in private markets.

-The forum brings together 600+ investors, funds, and advisers for a two day meeting to discuss sectors, due diligence, and private equity investment opportunities in the US and around the world.
+The forum brings together investors, fund managers, and advisers for a two day meeting to discuss sectors, due diligence, and private equity investment opportunities in the US and around the world.

 The investor focused event provides a due diligence forum for pension funds, foundations, endowments, fund of funds, family offices, wealth managers, consultants, and sovereign wealth funds interested in direct research on private investment opportunities.